RahulAloth/DepthFinder/Raft.md

 6.2 Project to 3D using camera intrinsics:
     X, Y, Z = PixelTo3D(D_final, intrinsics)

 6.3 Form point cloud:
     P = {(X, Y, Z) for all valid pixels}

+## Mini RAFT.

+- We are using Jetson nano so a mini Raft methode would be enough.
+### Algorithm .
+- Your stereo algorithm should have only 5 components:
+- ✔ 1.
+Lightweight Encoder

+- Use ConvNeXt‑Tiny, MobileNetV3, or EfficientNet‑Lite
+- → Fast, modern, optimized for TensorRT.
+- ✔ 2.
+1D Correlation Layer

+- Use PyTorch’s built‑in ops (no custom CUDA).
+- Simple sliding window correlation.
+- ✔ 3.
+ConvGRU (single layer)

+- Use modern PyTorch with fused kernels.
+- One GRU only — not 3.
+- ✔ 4.
+Flow Head

+- Simple 2‑layer CNN.
+- ✔ 5.
+Upsampling

+- Use F.interpolate or a tiny learned mask.

+- This gives you:

+    - 20–40 FPS on Jetson Orin

+    - ONNX‑friendly

+    - TensorRT‑friendly

+    - Easy to train

+    - Easy to maintain